 If you are a tax-exempt organization that does not pay property taxes on the land where the trees were growing, you are exempt from paying timber yield tax.
-However, the first person or agency not exempt from property taxes, is the timber owner and is legally responsible for the tax.
-Examples of tax-exempt organizations might include church or religious organizations, Girl Scout or Boy Scout Camps, U.S. Forest Service or BLM timber sales, state colleges or universities, or timber harvested from other government-owned lands (for example, federal, state, county, or city).
+However, the first person or agency not exempt from property tax to acquire legal or beneficial right to the timber, felled from lands exempt from property taxes, is the timber owner and is legally responsible for the tax.
+Examples of tax-exempt organizations might include church or religious organizations, Girl Scout or Boy Scout Camps, U.S. Forest Service or Bureau of Land Management (BLM) timber sales, state colleges or universities, or timber harvested from other government-owned lands (for example, federal, state, county, or city).
 Individuals, business entities, logging companies, or sawmills that directly purchase timber from these types of organizations may be legally liable for the timber yield tax.
-A Licensed Timber Operator (LTO) that does not buy the trees but rather is paid solely for providing the service of cutting down, removing, and delivering timber originating from a tax-exempt organization to a sawmill, would not be the timber owner in this case (that is, not liable to pay the tax).
+A Licensed Timber Operator (LTO) that does not buy the trees but rather is paid solely for providing the service of cutting down, removing, and delivering timber originating from a tax-exempt organization to a sawmill, would not be the timber owner in this case and thus not liable to pay the tax.
 In this example, the tax liability likely would become the responsibility of the sawmill.
 For more information on this subject, please call the Timber Tax Program at 1-916-321-5180 or fax 1-916-324-2554.

 Please note: A CAL FIRE "Exemption Notice" (or permit) means that you are exempt from the Timber Harvest Plan preparation process of complying with the California Environmental Quality Act (CEQA).
 It does not necessarily mean you are exempt from the Timber Yield Tax.
-You must first go through the process of completing the Timber Tax Harvest Report to determine if the taxable value of the timber harvested in the quarter, as determined from the Harvest Values Schedule, does not exceed \$3,000.
+You must first go through the process of completing the Timber Yield Tax.

+Tax Harvest Report to determine if the taxable value of the timber harvested in the quarter, as determined from the Harvest Values Schedule, does not exceed \$3,000.